dingodb/dingoadm/README.md

 DingoAdm
 ---

-DingoAdm is a tool for deploy and manage Curve cluster, it's easy to use and with rich features.
+DingoAdm is a tool for deploy and manage DingoFS cluster, it's easy to use and with rich features.

 Documentation
 ---